ADHD Medications and Alcohol Interactions

 Treatments for ADHD typically involve medication, education, training and counseling.
 A combination of these options is often the most effective treatment.
 These treatments can relieve many symptoms of ADHD, but ADHD is a lifelong condition that can be managed, but not cured.

-- An elevated risk for heart problems (rapid heart rate, chest pain, heart attack) may occur when alcohol is mixed with the amphetamine derivatives (for example: amphetamine, dextroamphetamine, lisdexamfetamine).
+An elevated risk for heart problems like a rapid heart rate, chest pain, or a heart attack may occur when alcohol is mixed with the amphetamine derivatives (which include amphetamine, dextroamphetamine and lisdexamfetamine).
 Avoid alcohol with amphetamine derivatives, especially if you have a history of heart disease.

-- In studies, when Ritalin LA was combined with alcohol at a concentration of 40%, there was a 98% release of methylphenidate in the first hour.
-With Metadate CD, 84% of the methylphenidate was released within the first hour.
+In studies, when Ritalin LA was combined with alcohol at a concentration of 40%, there was a 98% release of methylphenidate in the first hour.
+With Metadate CD, 84% of the methylphenidate was released within the first hour when combined with alcohol.

-- The combination can increase the risk of central nervous system depression, and aggravate low blood pressure, headache, changes in heart rate or pulse, dizziness, fainting, or injuries from falls.
+Central alpha agonists like clonidine or guanfacine treatment should be avoided with alcohol.
+Although these products are not stimulants, side effects when combined with alcohol can include central nervous system (CNS) depression, low blood pressure, headache, changes in heart rate or pulse, drowsiness, dizziness, fainting or injuries from falls.

-- Atomoxetine (Strattera) is a selective norepinephrine reuptake inhibitor that is not classified as a stimulant.
+Atomoxetine (Strattera) is an adrenergic reuptake inhibitor that is not classified as a stimulant.
 The manufacturer states that consumption of alcohol with atomoxetine did not change the intoxicating effects of alcohol.
 Discuss the combined use of atomoxetine (Strattera) with alcohol with your doctor before you mix them.

 Generic Name | Brand Name Examples |